udayakumar-s/ej2-angular-docs/ej2-angular/treeview/how-to/customize-the-tree-nodes-based-on-levels.md

 ---
 layout: post
 title: Customize the tree nodes based on levels in Angular Treeview component | Syncfusion
-description: Learn here all about Customize the tree nodes based on levels in Syncfusion ##Platform_Name## Treeview component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Customize the tree nodes based on levels in Syncfusion Angular Treeview component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Customize the tree nodes based on levels
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Customize the tree nodes based on levels in Angular Treeview component